 Welcome to the club, moms and dads!
 With the announcement of a new baby’s impending arrival come so much excitement and so many questions.
 Who should host and plan the shower?
+How long do they go?
 What are the etiquette rules when it comes to covering the costs?
 Who pays for a baby shower?

 Traditional etiquette rules

 Many parents want to respect traditional etiquette rules when it comes to their baby shower.
 They may feel that their guests expect and appreciate this.
 When the guests will span multiple generations, it can be helpful to have a set of “rules” to follow that will conform to these expectations.

 Traditionally for an in-person shower, a friend or relative hosts the baby shower and pays for the costs.
 It is unclear how these traditions developed initially, but it is clear that this is the expected practice to abide by today.

 However, like anything in life, things change.
 And this tradition is changing fast!
 Many expectant parents are ditching the traditional rules of showers and focusing more on their own preference.
 We will dive deeper into this below.